Prayer Fuel

 Hebrews 11:17 says, “By faith Abraham, when he was tested, offered up Isaac, and he who had received the promises was in the act of offering up his only son, of whom it was said, ‘Through Isaac shall your offspring be named.’
 He considered that God was able even to raise him from the dead, from which, figuratively speaking, he did receive him back.”

-Lord, grow such a strong confidence and trust in You among believers in this place that they would see miracles happen and His name glorified as many Muslims turn to faith in Jesus.
+Lord, grow such a strong confidence and trust in You among believers in Tunisia that they would see miracles happen and Your name glorified as many Muslims turn to faith in Jesus.

 Praying as a group?